LionKingAHAU/ECDEP/ReadMe.md

-2. streaming-step2.py: this script helps to change DPPIN into a interaction streaming source.
+2. streaming-step2.py: This script helps to change DPPIN into an interaction streaming source.

 ```python